camunda-community-hub/community/README.md

 ### Automated releases

 For more information on automated releases and how you can utilize automated releasing to Maven Central in the Camunda Community Hub, please view our [automated release](https://github.com/camunda-community-hub/community/blob/main/RELEASE.MD) documentation.

+### Group ID

+The Camunda Commmunity Hub members have decided to operate under a centralized GroupID as of January 15th, 2021.
+To make use of this centralized GroupID in your own projects, including how to relocate your extension's GroupID, please review our [documentation](https://github.com/camunda-community-hub/community/blob/main/RELOCATE_GROUPID.md)

 ### Communication guidelines and expectations